 The best SteelSeries gaming mouse for MMO games we've tested is the SteelSeries Rival 500.
-It's a wired right-handed mouse with a whopping 17 programmable inputs, including ones for quick CPI and profile switching.
-It's very comfortable to use due to its ergonomic shape and soft silicone coating, and its wide profile helps keep your hand from dragging on the desk.
-It fits most hand sizes for palm or claw grips; however, it isn't suitable for a fingertip grip unless you have very large hands.
-It has a wide CPI range, a high polling rate, and an extremely low lift-off distance.
-Customization is done through the software, where you can also change performance settings and program macros.
+It's a wired right-handed mouse with 17 programmable inputs, including ones for quick CPI and profile switching.
+It's very comfortable to use due to its ergonomic shape and soft silicone coating, and it's suitable for most hand sizes for palm or claw grips; however, it isn't suitable for a fingertip grip unless you have extra-large hands.
+It has a very wide CPI range, a high polling rate, and an extremely low lift-off distance.
+Customization is done through the software, where you can change performance settings, program macros, and change the RGB lighting.
 It has full compatibility with Windows and macOS, and its onboard memory allows you to carry your settings over to another computer.

 Unfortunately, it's quite heavy and lacks weight optimization, and its rubber-coated cable isn't detachable.
 On the plus side, it feels very well-built and solid, and it should be comfortable enough for long gaming sessions.
-All in all, this is a feature-rich model with enough buttons to meet most MMO gamers' needs, making it one of the best SteelSeries gaming mice out there.
+All in all, this is a feature-rich model with enough buttons to meet most MMO gamers' needs, making it one of the best SteelSeries gaming mice we've tested.

 The best SteelSeries mouse in the budget category that we've tested is the SteelSeries Rival 3.
-It feels very solid and has impressive build quality for the price, while also being very comfortable and light enough for FPS gaming.
+It feels very solid and impressively built for the price while also being very comfortable and light enough for FPS gaming.
 Most hand sizes should easily reach all the buttons while using a claw or fingertip grip, but it may bit a bit too small for larger hands using a palm grip.
 It has excellent performance with almost no CPI variation, very low click latency, and a high maximum polling rate that results in smooth cursor movements.
 Also, the mouse and its companion software are fully compatible with both Windows and macOS.
+If you prefer a wireless mouse, the SteelSeries Rival 3 Wireless is nearly identical to this one, with some slight performance differences.

 It has a total of six buttons, with two additional ones on the left side, but these side buttons start flush with the body and raise slightly in the middle, so they can be hard to press down.
 That said, all the buttons are programmable, and there's onboard memory to save your settings in case you want to switch to another computer.
 Overall, it's a great budget-friendly option that should satisfy most gamers, and it's the best SteelSeries gaming mouse we've tested in the budget category.